Ebenezer Bible College and Seminary: The Ebenezer Schools (1903-1928)

+The Ebenezer Bible Institute

 In 1925, Rev. Robert A. Jaffray, head of the C&MA South China field, visited the Philippines to assess the viability of the missionary work being conducted.
 He recommended the establishment of a Bible school to expand missionary work in the Western Mindanao region.
-Then on October 17, 1926, the two schools were merged to form the Ebenezer Bible Institute, with Rev. George Strohm as its first principal.
+So, in 1926, the first classes for theological training were begun.
+Then on July 2, 1928, the two schools were merged to form the Ebenezer Bible Institute, with Rev. George Strohm as its first principal.

 Post-war restoration

 Classes were suspended during World War II and only resumed in 1946 by Rev. Herbert Jackson.
 For the first time in 1950, the Ebenezer Principal went to a Filipino, Rev. Vicente Pada.
-Ebenezer later transferred to their present location in Upper Calarian on July 12, 1957.
+Ebenezer later transferred to their present location in Calarian on July 12, 1957, after years of discussion since the Tetuan campus was already small to accommodate the growing number of students.

 In June 1962, the Ebenezer School Board voted to rename the school as the Ebenezer Bible College under the recommendation of Dr. Walter Roberto, an American educational consultant in the Philippines, with Principal Pada automatically becoming its first director.
 In 1984, Dr. Adynna Lim became the first woman head of the institution and served until 1993.

 21st century

-The Commission on Higher Education granted recognition to EBCS in 2002.
+The Commission on Higher Education granted recognition to EBCS in 2002, making it the only ecclesiastical institution of CAMACOP being recognized by the government to date.